eric-asare/ConnectionsLab/projectTwo/Documentation.md

   User testing allowed me to discover what was important to my users rather than what I wanted to build.<br>
   I implemented the following from the user testing to enhance the overall game experience.

-  1. I added text **COLLABORATE** to tell users this game is about collaboration as it is about competition in the game result.
+  1. I added text **COLLABORATE** to tell users this game is about collaboration as it is about competition in the game result.<br>
   ![congrats page](https://eric-asare.github.io/ConnectionsLab/projectTwo/design/doc-images/congratsPage.png)

   2. Cleared the input area so that users may simply type new words without having to delete previous ones.